Nvidia CUDA in Jupyter¶

 Assembly Code (PTX)¶

-A full list of the assembly instructions is available here, but for the code below we'll only use mul
+A full list of the assembly instructions is available here, but for the code below we'll only use mul.

-operand is a good one to demostrate operand modes, the general syntax goes something like this:
+The mul operand is a good one to demostrate operand modes, the general syntax goes something like this:

 mul.mode.type d, a, b